Get insights.

 Examples

-On the other hand, Quantitative questions are the backbone of data-driven decision-making.
+Quantitative questions are the backbone of data-driven decision-making.
 They collect measurable and numeric data.
-The respondents tend to select from a pre-defined set of answers.
+The respondents tend to select a response from a pre-defined set of options.

 Pros

-• Provides concrete data that is easy to analyze.
+- Provides concrete data that is easier to analyze.

 Cons

-• Might miss nuances of the respondent’s experience.
+- Might miss receiving the nuances of the respondent’s experience.

 Examples

-• On a scale of 1 to 5, how satisfied are you with our product/service?
+- On a scale of 1 to 5, how satisfied are you with our restaurant food?

-• How frequently do you use our product/service? (options: Never, Daily, Weekly, Monthly)
+- How frequently do you come to our restaurant? (options: Never, Daily, Weekly, Monthly)

 Open-ended questions are usually Quantitative and close-ended questions are usually Qualitative.
-As a survey creator, you should know when you want to switch from open-ended questions to close-ended questions and vice versa.
+As a survey creator, you should know when you want to choose open-ended questions and when to choose close-ended questions.

 Look at your open-ended or close-ended questions and ask yourself why you are using them.

-Let’s take an example of an open-ended question you asked, “What do you think of Adidas shoes?”.
+Let’s take an example of an open-ended question you asked, “What do you think of the ambiance of our restaurant?”.
 For this question, people would love to give feedback in their own words, and most times, you will get creative and out-of-the-box answers.

-If that is not the kind of feedback you are looking for, you should consider using a close-ended question like, “What do you think of our Adidas shoe prices relative to our competitors? ” This question can have the following pre-defined answers that respondents can choose from.
+If that is not the kind of feedback you are looking for, you should consider using a close-ended question like, “What do you think of the ambiance of the restaurant relative to our competitors? ” This question has the following options from which respondents can choose an answer.

-This kind of question will give your survey respondents clarity, and in turn, it will provide you with consistent data that is easy to analyze.
+This kind of question will give your survey respondents clarity.
+It will also provide you with consistent data that is easy to analyze.

-So, always question yourself why you are using open-ended or closed-ended before zeroing in on a particular question.
+So, always question yourself as to why you are using open-ended or close-ended questions before zeroing in on a particular question type.

 Hybrid questions pair both Qualitative and Quantitative questions.
 Hybrid questions provide a middle ground, combining the strengths of both Qualitative and Quantitative questions.

-For example, ask a respondent to rate their satisfaction on a 1-10 scale (Quantitative).
-Immediately follow up with a prompt (Qualitative) like, “Why did you give that rating?”.
-When you pair a Quantitative rating and a Qualitative explanation, you gain a deeper understanding.
+For example, respondents can be asked to rate their satisfaction with a restaurant on a 1-10 scale (Quantitative).
+Immediately follow up with a prompt (Qualitative) asking, “Why did you give that rating?”.
+You gain a deeper understanding when you pair a Quantitative rating with a Qualitative explanation.
 You get a clear picture of the respondent’s perspective.

 A ‘5’ rating on its own tells you something; knowing the reason behind the rating adds a layer of depth.

-When you separate qualitative and quantitative queries, you cannot capture a holistic response.
-On the other hand, hybrid (combining Qualitative and Quantitative) questions capture a more holistic view in one go.
+When you combine Qualitative and Quantitative questions, you can capture a holistic response.
 This also makes sure your surveys are more concise and thus improves the completion rates.

 Start by understanding the purpose of your survey.